 If you take the image all at once and dwell on how many details you have to draw and how difficult it will be, trying to tackle drawing a portrait would be intimidating for anyone!
 You can make the process significantly less daunting by taking it one step at a time.

-Following these straightforward tips to make drawing faces less intimidating and more enjoyable!
+Following these tips to make drawing faces more enjoyable!

 1. Simplify by using shapes: